 Yes!
 They will simply take a few extra minutes to cook.

 What kind of pork chops should I use?

 We like to use boneless pork chops that are at least 1 ½ inches thick.
 While you can use thinner pork chops, it will be hard to get a nice sear without overcooking them.

 Leftover pork chops will last for 3-4 days in a covered container in your fridge.
-It's delicious sliced thin and eaten cold with a salad, or reheat it gently before serving it.

 Easy sides to complete the meal